openshift/openshift-ansible/playbooks/openstack/README.md

 *Ansible host*).
 This can be the computer you read this guide on or an OpenStack VM you'll create specifically for this purpose.

-We will use
+This guide will use a
-a
 [Docker image that has all the dependencies installed][control-host-image] to make things easier.
-If you don't want to use Docker, take a look at the [Ansible host dependencies][ansible-dependencies] and make sure they're installed.
+If you don't want to use Docker, take a look at the [Ansible host dependencies][ansible-dependencies] and make sure they are installed.

 Your *Ansible host* needs to have the following: